 Decompression sickness, (DCS), diver's disease, the bends, or caisson disease is the name given to a variety of symptoms suffered by a person exposed to a reduction in the pressure surrounding their body.
-It is a type of diving hazard and dysbarism.
+It is a type of diving hazard.

-In a Fortune 500 company, the Board represents the interests of shareholders, as owners of the company, in optimizing value by overseeing management performance on the shareholders' behalf.
-The Board's responsibilities in performing this oversight function include a duty of care and a duty of loyalty.
-A director's duty of care refers to the responsibility to exercise appropriate diligence in overseeing the management of the company, making risk management decisions and taking other actions.
+As a global Fortune 500 company, the Board of Directors represents the interests of shareholders, as oversight owners of the company, in optimizing value by overseeing management performance on the shareholders' behalf.